pomidoro/cla4/README.md

 some description only for test cases

-changes from KharitonOff after close of the first pull request
+changes from KharitonOff
+done after update of the CLA

 changes from pomidoro
 done in two commits